graemetlloyd/ProjectWhalehead/Outline.md

 Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion, but Bayesian approaches are increasingly being employed instead.
 In part this is because Bayesian implementations allow not just estimation of topology, but more complex analyses, such as divergence time estimation.
 Bayesian methods assume an explicit model of evolution, and allow the researcher to set priors on each parameter in their model.
-In effect, this allows researchers to incorporate prior information about the value of parameters into their analysis.
+In effect, this allows researchers to incorporate prior information and/or intuition about the value of parameters into their analysis.
 The most basic and restrictive model of morphological evolution is the Mk model [@lewis2001].
 This model assumes equal rates of change between each state at a character.
 In practice, these assumptions are not much different than the basic assumptions of an equal-weights parsimony step matrix.